stonemjs/docs/src/docs/deeper/development.md

 * **Stone.js-specific Packages**
   These are deeply integrated into the Stone ecosystem.
 They speak the language of blueprints, adapters, providers, and the Continuum.
 Examples include the official `@stone-js/router` or `@stone-js/use-react`.

-This documentation will guide you through building both types — from creating a reusable, framework-agnostic module, to turning it into a fully integrated, declarative-first Stone.js package.
+This documentation will guide you through building both types, from creating a reusable, framework-agnostic module, to turning it into a fully integrated, declarative-first Stone.js package.

-Whether you're crafting new utilities, wrapping external services, or formalizing your team’s internal logic into reusable features — you're in the right place.
+Whether you're crafting new utilities, wrapping external services, or formalizing your team’s internal logic into reusable features, you're in the right place.

 **By the end of this guide, you'll know how to:**